Overview: From 2015 Member’s Motion to 2017 Bylaws

 Upon review of the BRC memo entitled: New Bylaw Proposal – Mandatory Professional Liability Insurance, council endorsed, in principle, the proposed bylaws regarding the introduction of professional liability insurance in addition to the supporting council rules and rulings.

 As with all bylaw initiatives, council sought member input through an extensive spring consultation period.
 For 2.5 months, in-person and online sessions were scheduled in Vancouver, Victoria and Kelowna, a questionnaire was distributed, and a PLI hotline was offered for those with specific, insurance-related questions.

 Owing to the feedback received, which was either generally positive or consisting of questions related to insurance issues, several items were specifically identified and addressed.
 The bylaw language was streamlined and a means, through council rules, was added to handle (currently unforeseen) future scenarios where council may want to exempt or modify insurance requirements.

-The council-endorsed proposed bylaws are set to vote on June 13, with the voting period ending on July 13 at 4 p.m.
+The voting period for the council-endorsed bylaws opened on June 13, and ended on July 13 at 4 p.m.
 (PDT).
-Council highly encourages all eligible members to vote on this important bylaw initiative.
+As with all bylaws, eligible members were encouraged to cast their ballot.